 The UCLA Global Forum is proud to present a private dinner with Dr. Randy Schekman, UCLA Alumnus ('71) and recipient of the 2013 Nobel Prize in Physiology or Medicine.
 He was awarded the Nobel Prize for his discoveries of how the cell organizes its molecular transport system.
-This science research serves to better inform our understanding of neurological and immunological disorders.
+This research serves to better inform our understanding of neurological and immunological disorders.
 At this special dinner, Dr. Schekman will give guests some insights into his current research on cellular mechanisms and how it informs our understanding of human disease.
 Dr. Schekman will also discuss how this research can help us fight some of society's most pervasive diseases, such as mestastic cancer and Alzheimer's disease.

 About Randy Schekman:

 The seventh UCLA alumnus to become a Nobel laureate, Schekman is a longtime UC Berkeley professor, a Howard Hughes Medical Institute investigator and editor-in-chief of eLife, an open-access science journal.